Bacon, Richard M.: The Forgotten Art of Building and Using a Brick Bake Oven;

 [NOTE: A good book.
 Contains valuable historic foodways information,

 as well as assorted original historic receipts, from published and non-

-published sources, some with modern adaptations.]
+published sources.
+Beware, however, as some are modern adaptations.]

 O’Neill, Molly, Edited by: American Food Writing, An Anthology with Classic Recipes; Literary Classics of the United States, New York, NY, 2007.